 That being said, you actually don’t need eggs as a binder because pumpkin is a wonderful binder on its own.
 I decided to use pumpkin as the main ingredient because it’s good for dogs (especially dogs with diarrhea and upset stomachs) and it has the ability draw moisture out of things, which is a great way to dry out the treats!
 Double duty with no negatives. 😉

-When you are buying peanut butter for this recipe, make sure to read the ingredient label to make sure there are no added sugars, salts or additives in it.
-I like to use the natural peanut butters (the kind where the oil separates from the peanut butter).
+- Peanut Butter – When you are buying peanut butter for this recipe, make sure to read the ingredient label to make sure there are no added sugars, xylitol, salts or additives in it.
+I like to use natural peanut butter (the kind where the oil separates from the peanut butter).

-Pumpkin puree can be found in canned form at the supermarket.
-To make sure you are buying 100% pumpkin puree and not pumpkin pie filling, make sure the read the ingredient label, it should only contain pumpkin and it shouldn’t contain any sugars or spices.
+- Pumpkin puree – You can find canned pumpkin puree at the supermarket.
+To make sure you are buying 100% pumpkin puree and not pumpkin pie filling, read the ingredient label, it should only contain pumpkin and it shouldn’t contain any sugars or spices.

 I found that baking these treats was not enough to dry them out, and baking them for too long burned the bottoms.
 To work around that, I baked these in the oven for 30 minutes only and then turned off the heat but left the treats in the oven for an additional 30 minutes to let the residual heat dry it out without burning it.